szaman05/Study-Materials/Digital-Castle-Learning/Phase-1-Web-Fundamentals/Day-01-Web-Basics-HTML-Foundations-v2.md

 ## 🎯 Learning Objectives

 By the end of today, you'll be able to:
-- Explain the client-server model and the basic lifecycle of a web request.
 - Understand the role of HTML, CSS, and JavaScript in web development.
 - Set up a basic local development environment using VS Code.
 - Create a well-structured HTML document using standard boilerplate.